Andrew Michelson, MD

 He received his medical degree from Case Western Reserve University School of Medicine.
 He then completed his internal medicine residency at the Washington University School of Medicine in St. Louis before serving as Chief Resident for the Department of Medicine.
 Dr. Michelson remained at Washington University in St. Louis to complete his Pulmonary and Critical Care Fellowship, while also serving as Chief Fellow for the Division of Pulmonary and Critical Care.
 During this time, he also completed the requirements to become board certified in Clinical Informatics and was selected as a 2019 awardee for the prestigious Knowlton Award.

-Dr. Michelson attends in the Medical and Oncology Intensive Care Units at Barnes-Jewish Hospital and serves as the Director for Critical Care Informatics Research.
-He is board certified in Internal Medicine and Pulmonology and serves as an editor for JAMIA Open.
-He is a member of the American Thoracic Society as well as the American Medical Informatics Association.
+Dr. Michelson attends in the Intensive Care Unit at Barnes-Jewish Hospital and Tele-ICU for BJC.
+He also serves as the Director for Critical Care Informatics Research and is board certified in Internal Medicine, Pulmonology and Critical Care Medicine.
+He is also a member of the American Thoracic Society, Society of Critical Care Medicine, and the American Medical Informatics Association.

 Education and Training